 Add in Different Characters

-Put in different symbols or characters into the mix to make things interesting.
+Put different symbols or characters into the mix to make things interesting.
 These include numbers, question marks, exclamation points, the dollar symbol, and so on.
-Most people use their birthdays as their password, thinking that this is already a combination of different characters.
+Most people use their birthdays as their passwords, thinking that this is already a combination of different characters.
 For example, December251990 lets you use letters and numbers – but is it actually a strong one?
 Not because it’s personal information that’s very easy to guess by others.

 Of course, if you want to make things more interesting, it’s perfectly possible to abandon logic entirely when creating your password.
 A piece of common advice is to use a combination of random words that do not make logical sense when strung together.
-For example “boyswillbeboys” may seem like a strong password, but it’s actually a common phrase that’s easy to decipher.
+For example, “boyswillbeboys” may seem like a strong password, but it’s actually a common phrase that’s easy to decipher.

 Play with Phrases

 As mentioned, it’s not usually a good idea to use a series of words that make sense together.
 However, if you can make a typical phrase more complicated than usual, it could also work as a strong password.
-For example, “DaV!nC!CODE_D@nBROwn” would work beautifully as there are enough substitutions there for difficulty.
+For example, “DaV!nC!CODE_D@nBROwn” would work beautifully as there are enough substitutions for difficulty.
 You can also try “Ever+HingINmodEra+ion” which could also be difficult to hack.

 Do Not Reuse Passwords

-Another golden rule is to NOT reuse the same password for multiple accounts.
+Another golden rule is NOT to reuse the same password for multiple accounts.
 It makes sense to do this because you don’t want to memorize a different set of random characters for each account – especially if you’re holding multiple accounts.